 In Unit 1, students will learn about and experience designing in the context of stakeholder-centred design.
 They will be introduced to the range and importance of stakeholders and how the design process is used to respond to their needs and wants.
 In Unit 2, students will learn about and experience designing in the context of commercial design, considering the role of the client and the influence of economic, social and cultural issues.
 They will use a collaborative design approach.
-In Unit 3, students will learn about and experience designing in the context of build use designing with empathy as an approach as they respond to the needs and wants of a particular person.
-In Unit 4, students will learn about and experience design opportunities and design to improve economic, social and ecological sustainability.
+In Unit 3, students will learn about and experience designing in the context of human-centred design.
+They will use designing with empathy as an approach as they respond to the needs and wants of a particular person.
+In Unit 4, students will learn about and experience designing in the context of sustainable design.
+They will explore design opportunities and design to improve economic, social and ecological sustainability.